great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_an_inferredassetdataconnector.md

 </Prerequisites>

-Great Expectations provides two types of `DataConnector` classes for connecting to file-system-like data.
+Great Expectations provides two types of `DataConnector` classes for connecting to `DataAsset`s stored as file-system-like data.
 This includes files on disk, but also S3 object stores, etc:

 - A ConfiguredAssetDataConnector requires an explicit listing of each `DataAsset` you want to connect to.
 This allows more fine-tuning, but also requires more setup.